 tel: +44 (0)20 3372 6135

 Journalists can find a comprehensive range of information in this section, with access to current press releases and press quotes.
-Pre-accreditation for press is now closed.
-Accreditation is available onsite for accredited journalists from 10 May.
-For all press enquiries please email firstname.lastname@example.org or call the press office on: 646-578-8184 ext.
-7908
+Press Accreditation for Frieze New York 2014 will open in February 2014.
+For all press enquiries please email firstname.lastname@example.org